-Assessment & Teaching Requirements Definitions & Descriptions Requirements poster OR oral presentation OR submit the research according to SCFHS criteria to graduate from the program.
-(Appendix 13) DOPS R1-R4: Trainees are required to perform at least six DOPS/academic year; cases can be from the logbook cases.
-Results on forms are for formative feedback purposes This is a Workplace-based Assessment (WPBA) tool used to assess the trainee's procedural, practical and technical skills.
+Ultrasound Radiology Technology Assessment & Teaching Requirement s Requirements Definitions & Descriptions the IRB approval letter or TPC.
+(Appendix 12) R4: Trainees are required to submit at least one abstract for poster or oral presentation or submit the research according to SCFHS criteria to graduate from the program.
+(Appendix 13) Direct observation of procedural skills R1-R4: Trainees are required to perform at least six direct observations of procedural skills /academic year; cases can be from the logbook cases.
+Results on forms are for formative feedback purposes.
+This is a Workplace-based Assessment (WPBA) tool used to assess the trainee's procedural, practical, and technical skills.
 The form is initiated from the trainee's side on One45, and they send it to their preceptors.
 The form is then filled in by the preceptor who supervised the trainee after discussing the performance with the trainee.
 It usually takes 15 minutes and 5-10 minutes of feedback.
-Logbook Logbook Cases (R1-R4): Trainees must achieve the required number of procedures according to the logbook table below according to the level.
-The cases must meet the competencies checklist as per each rotation(Appendix 1) On-call based learning (R3 &amp; R4): R3 Trainees are required to complete a minimum of eight on-calls per year.
-R4 Trainees are required to complete a minimum of 10 on-calls per year.
-Logbooks are used for documentation of procedural activities.
-Shifts are defined as maximum of eight hours of activities included in the duty hours definition.
-On-calls are defined as at-home (i.e., out of the hospital) shift where the resident works independently, but with a senior on-call radiology technology of the same field, to answer clinical consultation calls from the hospital during hours outside of the resident's shift for the day.
+Logbook 1.
+Trainees must achieve the required number of procedures according to the logbook table below according to the level.
+2. The cases must Meet the competencies checklist as per each rotation (appendix 1) On-call-based learning (R3 & R4): R3 Trainees are required to complete a minimum of eight on-calls per year.
+R4 Trainees are required to complete a minimum of 10 Shifts are defined as a maximum of eight hours of activities included in the duty on-calls per year.